harrim91/harrim91.github.io/_posts/2016-07-03-makers-academy-review.md

 Yoga has a similarly theraputic effect, and was one of the biggest surprises for me.
 I wasn't expecting to enjoy it half as much as meditation, but I really, really love it.
 A big part of it for me is the self-dicipline it teaches.
 It's hard (really hard), and a lot of the time I just want to collapse on the floor.
 It takes a lot of focus to hold a pose for an extended period of time, but I love the intense feeling that comes with trying to find that focus, and it's good to know that I'm doing something difficult for my own good.
 Learning to code is difficult, but not as difficult as your third chair pose of the day, and the gratification isn't as instant either.
 Another thing about yoga is the effect it has on your meditation.
 After an intense hour of physical exercise, your body just relaxes, you don't notice any physical niggles and you're able focus your mind so much more.
 If I can master my physical body, then my mind is easy, right?
 The balance between body and mind is often overlooked, with one favoured over the other, but getting the balance is super important and yoga help you do that.

-It's been a really positive feeling to see myself progressing personally so so many levels (particularly physically with the yoga, I have to admit).
+It's been a really positive feeling to see myself progressing personally on so many levels (particularly physically with the yoga, I have to admit).
 I'm a better, more open person, and more receptive to criticism.
 I've made incredible friends, people who I'm possibly going to know for the rest of my life/career.
 I feel my mind and body are both stronger and more balanced, and I generally just feel happy and confident, and excited to move forward with my life.

-## Summary
+## TL;DR
 I would recommend the course to anybody. :100: